python/cpython/Doc/library/bisect.rst

   the key function may be called again and again on the same array elements.
   If the key function isn't fast, consider wrapping it with :func:`functools.cache` to avoid duplicate computations.
-Alternatively, consider searching an array of precomputed the keys to locate the insertion point (as shown in the examples section below).
+Alternatively, consider searching an array of precomputed keys to locate the insertion point (as shown in the examples section below).

 .. seealso::